gvwilson/thirdbit/src/fiction/santas/index.md

 Everyone was a little bit afraid of her, except for the unfortunate few who had felt the full force of her disapproving glare: they were a *lot* afraid.
-But everyone also knew that she and her wife Shady Ann had fought long and hard to get santas the right to marry other santas and elves the right to marry other elves.
+But everyone knew that she and her wife Shady Ann had fought long and hard to get santas the right to marry other santas and elves the right to marry other elves.
 There was a statue in the town square of Gran-Granna Tumbly and Shady Ann holding hands at their wedding,